Tamburello: Open

-This form is played at professional level in Italy where there are two varieties: the first kind taking place in a specialised sports venue called a sphaeristerium (sferisterio in Italian), with a lateral wall which permits the ball to rebound; the second kind being played in an open playing field without a lateral wall.
+This form is played at professional level in Italy where there are two varieties.
+The first kind takes place in a specialised sports venue called a sphaeristerium (sferisterio in Italian), with a lateral wall which permits the ball to rebound.
+The second kind is played in an open playing field without a lateral wall.
 A full-sized tamburello court, which need not be as true and even as that for pallone, is 90 to 100 yd long and half as wide, divided laterally through the middle by a line (cordino) into two equal spaces, the battuta and the rimessa.
-Five players regularly form a side, each carrying in one hand an implement called a tamburello, resembling a tambourine (whence the name), which is a round frame of wood over which a cover of horsehide is tightly stretched.
+Five players regularly form a side, each carrying in one hand an implement called a tamburello, hence the sport name, which is a round frame of plastic over which a cover of polymer is tightly stretched.
 A rubber ball generally larger than a tennis ball is used.
 One of the players opens the service (battuta), which begins from a small square called the trampolino, situated at one corner of the battuta but outside the court.
 The service must be over the middle line.
-The ball must then be hit from side to side over the line, the side failing to return it or sending it out of court losing a point.
-The game is scored like lawn tennis, four points constituting a game, counting 15+15+10+10.
+The ball must then be hit from side to side over the line, with the side failing to return it or sending it out of court losing a point.
+The game is scored like lawn tennis, with four points constituting a game, counting 15+15+10+10.

 Indoor

-Tamburello Indoor is practiced in an enclosed space such as a sports hall or a school gym on a small field and each team has maximum 8 players of which 3 simultaneously in the field.
-The ball in this case cannot be made of rubber, because too fast, and then using the tennis ball type depressurized.
+Tamburello indoor is practiced in an enclosed space such as a sports hall or a school gym on a small field.
+Each team has a maximum of eight players, with three simultaneously in the field.
+The ball in this case cannot be made of rubber, because it is too fast, and then using the tennis ball type depressurized.
 This is the tamburello's form more prevalent among the world: they play at least in 20 nations.

 Tambeach

-Tambeach is played on sand so players must hit the ball in flight before it contacts the ground.
+Tambeach is played on sand, so players must hit the ball in flight before it contacts the ground.
 Players stand on a field which is 24x12 metres split in half by a net high 2.15 m.
-They play in this manner: one player versus other one or two players versus other two like beach tennis.
+One player plays versus another, or two players versus another two, like beach tennis.

 Tambutennis

-In tambutennis two players regularly stand in each side on a court split in half by a net like tennis.
-The ball, used in this game, is made with terrycloth.
+In tambutennis, two players regularly stand in each side on a court split in half by a net like tennis.
+The ball used in this game is made with terrycloth.